 Here are seven features to look for when choosing a team password manager for your small business:

 A team password manager won’t be effective if your staff isn’t willing to use it.
 In order to ensure that your employees adopt the program and use it regularly, you must choose a program that is intuitive and easy-to-use.
 Researchers from universities in Spain conducted a usability study on different password managers, and ranked them based on five criteria they called “the 5 E’s.”
-According to their study, here are the five usability qualities you should look for in a password manager for your business:
+According to their study, here are the five usability qualities you should look for in a password manager for business:

 - Efficient – Users must be able to use the password manager to complete tasks quickly and accurately.